-If your child has a high temperature (38C or more), this could be a sign of coronavirus, and you must keep your child at home and arrange a test.
+If your child has a high temperature (38C or more), or they feel hot to the touch on the forehead or their back or tummy, this could be a sign of coronavirus, and you must keep your child at home and arrange a test.
 You should do this even if you think it is a cold.

 If your child has a minor cold (no high temperature, no new persistent cough, no loss of taste and smell), you do not need to arrange a test and your child can come to school.